-This Development Framework is the first stage in the preparation of Supplementary Planning Guidance (SPG) for the development of three important sites in Barrhead, known as Glasgow Road Corridor, Shanks Park and Grahamston Road/Blackbyres Road ('Bunzl').
-Together these sites make up the Barrhead North Master Plan area as set out under Policy M3 of East Renfrewshire Council's proposed Local Development Plan (LDP).
+The Barrhead North master plan area, as set out under Policy M3 of East Renfrewshire Council's Local Development Plan (LDP), includes three important sites in Barrhead, known as Glasgow Road Corridor, Shanks Park and Grahamston Road/Blackbyres Road ('Bunzl').
 The M3 Policy brings together these former industrialised areas and identifies them as a Strategic Development Opportunity (SDO).
 This is in recognition of the need to bring the sites back into a viable use, reuse brownfield land eradicating the past legacy of industrial use and realise the Council's vision to see unused and problematic post-industrial areas transformed.
+The area is a fundamental part of the Council's development vision and strategy within the LDP strategy.